-A real shahi dish to go with your pulao, jeera rice, plain Biryani, tandori roti, naan or any fried Indian bread.
+A real shahi dish to go with your pulao, jeera rice, plain Biryani, tandoori roti, naan or any fried Indian bread.
 In this recipe I have added paste of some dry fruits like cashew, almonds, raisins and pista to make the consistency more rich and creamy.
 So you have an easy and a delicious chicken curry.
 I used the bottled kasundi, but in case of non-availability, you can use some homemade ground mustard paste.

 I marinated the chicken with yoghurt, ginger-garlic paste, kasundi and other powdered spices before continuing with my cooking process.
 The end result was simply awesome with a hint of mustardy flavour and the creaminess coming from the ground paste of dry fruits.
-So please go ahead and try this delectable dish and relish with any form of rice preparation or Indian bread.
+So go ahead and try this delectable dish and relish with any form of rice preparation or Indian bread.

 - 1 whole chicken, curry cut

 - salt to taste

 - 1 tbsp. ginger-garlic paste